 Adjusting to Life After Loss

-Loss takes from us that which is most precious and dear.
+Loss takes from us that which is most precious.
 Whether death, divorce, abandonment, or dismemberment, the resulting vacuum can suck the life right out of us.
-In order to find enjoyment again in life, major adjustments must be made.
+In order to find enjoyment again in life, we make major adjustments.
 These include but are not limited to changes in our:

 - Traditions